-Arriving in Dürnstein, you cannot On a cliff above the town the ruins of a medieval castle.
-The castle ruins are not worth a visit in themselves.
-Nonetheless, the combination of some truly amazing views and the lovely path through the vineyards, your effort will pay dividends.
+Arriving in Dürnstein, you cannot miss the ruins of a medieval castle on the rock outcrop above the town.
+We headed up there, even though the castle ruins are not worth a visit in themselves.
+Nonetheless, the combination of some truly amazing views and the lovely path through the vineyards, the effort paid dividends.
 On another footnote, it was a Swede who contributed to the destruction of the castle, when General Torstensson and his army blew up the castle in 1645.
 After this nobody cared to rebuild it.
-Dürnstein, or rather the castle Dürnstein also left a historic and political footprint even further back.
-From December 1192 until March 1193 the English king Richard Lionheart was imprisoned in the castle.
+Dürnstein, or rather the Castle Dürnstein also left a historic and political footprint even further back.
+From December 1192 until March 1193, the English king Richard Lionheart was imprisoned in the castle.
 Well, that is what the legend says.
-Either way, when you stand in the castle, you quickly understand why this place was chosen for city building.
+Either way, when you stand in the castle, you quickly understand why this place was chosen.
 The view of the Danube Valley is simply phenomenal.

 Wine & apricot liqueur

-One cannot fail to notice that Wachau is one of Austria’s premier wine regions.
-Wherever you look, you’ll see vineyards.
-Vines are not restricted to the hillsides outside the town but are also used as ornamental plants inside the town as well.
+We did not fail to notice that Wachau is one of Austria’s premier wine regions.
+Wherever we looked, we were surrounded by vineyards.
+Moreover, vines are also used as ornamental plants and you will notice them inside the town as well.
 Farmers in the area around Dürnstein also cultivate different varieties of fruit, one of the most popular being apricots (Marillen in German).
 Apricots are sold as fresh fruit but are also made into liqueur.
 In Dürnstein and the surrounding farms you can buy locally produced snaps and liqueurs.
 Or you can choose mass-produced from larger distilleries in the supermarkets.
 If you’re not sure what to choose, most shops offer tasting of their products.